devops-ontap/cisco-fso-labs/Docs/Instructor/Instructor_Lab_Setup_Prep.md

 #git checkout -b azname
 example:
 #git checkout -b us-east-2b

+If a users branch get messed up, you can do one of two things.
+Either rename their branch so they save local changes on their machine then create a new branch OR
+#git reset --hard master
+(this will over-write their local branch with master)

 Copy the az lab_vars.py for the az, example, us-east-2b from the lab_vars subdirectory into the root.
 #cp ./lab_vars/us-east-2b .